-Give a puppy german shepherd foods that are made for puppies, and an adult should get foods that are great for adults.
+Give your puppy a food that is made for puppies, and adult GSD should get large-breed formula dog foods.
 Giving adult food to puppies can accelerate their weight gain, and the same may happen to adult dogs.

 Always check the packaging of the foods before buying to ensure that you only end up with the right ingredients and nutrients.
 This is the best way to ensure the dog gets good nutrients.

 If you want to check out my recommendation then go to my reviews of the best german shepherd dog foods page.

 Stress can also make it harder for a dog to lose weight, so you should try your best to ensure you create a conducive environment for the dog to be relaxed.
 Making your dog happy doesn’t mean giving them as many treats as possible.
 It just means you don’t overwork the dog or put them in stressful situations knowingly.

 When the dog is happy, they will make most of the weight loss mentioned above easily.
 They’ll eat less and appropriately even when you change their diet and will be compliant with the exercise routines.
 If you’re not sure about the best exercises, you can talk to your vet.